-The EZ10 has been designed, and is only ever deployed, in such a way that minimizes the risk or consequences of a crash.
-Additionally, the technology is constantly moni-toring and communicating any operational risks or occurrences.
+Our vehicles have been designed, and is only ever deployed, in such a way that minimizes the risk or consequences of a crash.
+Additionally, the technology is constantly monitoring and communicating any operational risks or occurrences.

 Protection against rollover crash